 It is a language of dots written as projections on the thick paper, so the blind can feel by a touch of fingers and learn.
 In addition to books, newspapers, story-books, calendars and so many such materials are prepared in this fashion.

 Tiny memory cards containing information on different subjects like History, Geography, Gujarati language etc. are installed in a small instrument with speakers and a student can do revisions of the subject by hearing the small tape-recorder-like instrument.

 Let me jump straight to narrating my experiences interacting a few at Shivarimal.

 He is a young person around 30, serving the school for more than a decade.
 He is a man of the same Ahwa region, serving his own people as the Principal.
 We have seen him serving the students with love, affection and empathy.
 An unsung hero worth praising, appreciating and awarding.

 3. Jyoti Kukana – Student:

-10 year old child of Dang, is a student for last 4 years.
+A 10-year-old child from the Dang district, Jyoti, is a student for last four years.
 She is happy staying here.
-Her father, from a nearby village had come to meet her.
+Her father, from a nearby village, had come to meet her.
 We saw them exchanging emotions without words!
 She told her daily time-table; she gets up at 5 am and goes to bed at 10 pm.
 She told us the names of her close friends there and how she plays different games there.